Whether you have PTSD, or another mental health condition, the world can be overwhelming but it can be managed. Just find your new upper limit.Tweet

 “But John, how do we do this?” you might ask.
 Well, for me, it takes an abundance of people, coming out of the woodwork and proving me wrong.
 For example, I have been really struggling.
 Once again, I let my stubborn disposition get the better of me, and pushed myself, wayyy too far!

-When one has PTSD, too much time wandering through busy cafes and loud streets, can literally suck the mental energy out of person.
+When one has PTSD, too much time wandering through busy cafes and loud streets can literally suck the mental energy out of a person.
 As much as I want to be exempt from the hypervigilance, startle response and aversion to noise, I am not!

 So then, what can you do?
-Firstly, learn to be ok with this; find your new upper limit.
-What does this mean.
-Well, if you find that you are starting to get overwhelmed by an environment; leave and if you can’t?
-Ask them to turn down the music and find the quietest spot in the joint.
+Firstly, learn to be okay with this; find your new upper limit.
+What does this mean?
+Well, if you find that you are starting to get overwhelmed by an environment, leave.
+And if you can’t?
+Ask them to turn down the music, and find the quietest spot in the joint.
 Sometimes, all we can do is minimize the damage.